 If you’re stopping by here while searching for recipes, you may not know that the recipes here are all inspired by books!
 This particular recipe was created after reading Before We Were Yours.
 If you love reading, check out more about this great book HERE!

-This recipe for Southern Shrimp and Grits Casserole combines smoky gouda, bacon, green chilies (for a kick!), and shrimp.
+This recipe combines smoky gouda, bacon, green chilies (for a kick!), and shrimp.

 And, I know some people prefer their shrimp and grits without bacon.
 If that’s you, don’t fret.
 The bacon can be omitted from this recipe and it’s still delicious!